-This document reflects the work done by ENTSO-E in line with ACER's framework guidelines on electricity grid connections published on 20 July 2011 and the EC mandate letter received by ENTSO-E on 29 April 2013.

-It incorporates the input of an extensive informal and formal dialogue with stakeholders, including meetings, public workshops, a "Call for Stakeholder Input" between 7 May 2013 and 7 June 2013, a formal consultation in accordance with the provisions of the Article 10 of Regulation (EC) N°714/2009 during November and December 2013 aiming at exchanging views on the challenges and key issues.
-Furthermore, it is based on the outcome of bilateral/ trilateral meetings with ACER and with the European Commission.
+This document reflects the status of the work of Transmission System Operator experts as of 3 March 2014 in line with the ACER Framework Guidelines on Electricity Grid Connections published on 21July 2011, after the EC mandate letter was received by ENTSO-E on 29 April 2013.
+It reflects the comments received by ENTSO-E during the Call for Stakeholder Input consultation held between 7 May 2013 and 7 June 2013, and a formal public consultation in accordance with the provisions of the Article 10 of Regulation (EC) N°714/2009 during November and December 2013.
+Furthermore, it is based on the input received through extensive dialogue with stakeholders, as well as bilateral/ trilateral meetings with ACER and with the European Commission.